gsiekaniec/ORI/README.md

 | -g/--genomes | path to the repertory containing genome (.fna or .fasta). | Yes |
 | -o/--outfile | output file containing length of each genome. | No. Default: length.txt |

-Now that the bloom filters are created it is no longer necessary to keep the fastas files, **if it is not necessary to keep them**, they can be deleted to save space.
+Now that the bloom filters are created it is no longer necessary to keep the fastas files. **If it is not necessary to keep them**, they can be deleted to save space.
-In addition, if the fastas cannot be completely downloaded on the machine due to lack of space, it is possible to download them little by little and create the filters as you go by deleting the fasta files once in the form of a filter (.bf).
+In addition, if the fasta files cannot be completely downloaded on the machine due to lack of space, it is possible to download them little by little and create the filters as you go by deleting the fasta files once in the form of a filter (.bf).

-#### 1.5) If you want to cluster close strains (not mandatory): the threshold depending on the proximity of your strains
+#### 1.5) Option: if you want to cluster closely related strains to identify a fine cluster of strains rather than a mixed list of single strains:

-It is most of the time necessary to launch the command once, **without the --merge option**, in order to see in the Hamming distance table which threshold would be the most interesting before relaunching to merging the strains.

 	howdesbt distance --list=leafname